 Learn the Art of Calderesque Wire Jewelry with Brenda Schweder

-Brenda Schweder is back again, this time to show you how to make your own sensational one-of-a-kind wearable art piece in the spirit of Alexander Calder.
+Brenda Schweder is back, this time to show you how to make your own sensational one-of-a-kind wearable art piece in the spirit of Alexander Calder.
 Learn to work with this inexpensive steel wire and start creating your own spectacular pieces.

 Known for his direct simplicity and humble use of tools and materials, Calder’s interest was in one-of-a-kind wearable art pieces as well as non-wearable art sculptures.

-This video offers a detailed review of the pieces Schweder highlights in her book PLUS, step-by-step instructions of two brand new bonus works inspired by Calder!
+This class offers a detailed review of the pieces Schweder highlights in her book PLUS, step-by-step instructions of two brand new bonus works inspired by Calder!

 Brenda Schweder is the author of Junk to Jewelry: A step-by-step guide to using found objects in jewelry you can actually wear andVintage Redux: Remake classic and collectible jewelry (Kalmbach Publishing Company).